 This gold coin—with its humble secret, grand tales of being passed through the streets of Istanbul, and fear of being hoarded in a jar—has more (and better) ‘character’ development than human characters in crummy novels.

 The philosophy and mystery are great, but the love triangle is a shaky business.
 The woman, Shekure, must choose between her brother-in-law whom she dislikes (her husband is missing, presumed dead) and her old flame.
 She’s clearly written by a man and I had a hard time taking her seriously.
-One proof of this leaps to mind, but I expect it would get this post flagged….
-If you read this book, you’ll know the line.
 Also strange is the fact that Shekure’s two children are named Shevket and Orhan.
 Shevket is the name of Orhan Pamuk’s older brother in real life, Shekure is the name of his mother, and Orhan is his own first name.
 Does this mean something?
 So glad to be out of school—this is the kind of thing that would require an essay on my least favorite subject: authorial intent.

 (“What does this mean?” is the theme of this review by the way.)

 Looking at the back cover now, I see the mystery is given little mention next to the talk of art.
 This book is more easily sold to a philosopher/artist/historian than someone looking for a cerebral mystery to take to the beach (where I read a portion).
 As such, it’s hard to summarize, but if you’re into these subjects and have time to read slowly and carefully, I expect you’ll be impressed by My Name Is Red.